Liu Tun: Service under Wang Mi and death

 In 311, the Han army once again attacked Luoyang, this time capturing the capital in what is now known as the Disaster of Yongjia.
 The invaders sacked the city and massacred the inhabitants.
 Wang Mi, one of the commanders of the attack, recognized Liu Tun as being from the same commandery, so he was able to escape execution.

-After falling out with fellow general, Liu Yao, Wang Mi left Luoyang and Liu Tun followed him.
-Liu Tun advised him, "At present, the heroes are in contention with one another and the Nine Provinces are in chaos.
+After falling out with fellow general Liu Yao, Wang Mi left Luoyang, and Liu Tun followed him.
+Liu Tun advised him, "At present, the heroes are in contention with one another, and the Nine Provinces are in chaos.
 Those who attain great achievements are not tolerated in this world.
 General, ever since you've raised your army, there was no place you couldn't conquer and no battle you couldn't win, but now you are at odds with the Prince of Shi'an (Liu Yao).
-Think of the disaster that befell Wen Zhong and take Fan Li as your teacher.
+Think of the disaster that befell Wen Zhong and take Fan Li (Note: Both Wen Zhong and Fan Li served under Goujian of Yue.
+While Wen Zhong was forced to commit suicide after Yue had conquered Wu, Fan Li survived as he had resigned after Wu's fall.) as your teacher.
 Even if you have no ambition of becoming emperor, you should return east to your home province (Qing province) and observe the situation.
 Unite the realm or split it into three; how could Sun and Liu be wrong?
 As Kuai Tong had said, the general should plan ahead."

 Wang Mi agreed with his words.
 Liu Tun further advised Wang Mi to summon his subordinate in Qing province, Cao Ni, to attack Shi Le together.
 Wang Mi dispatched Liu Tun to Cao Ni, but when he reached Dong'a, he was apprehended by Shi Le's cavalry.
 When Shi Le discovered Wang Mi's letter to Cao Ni in his pocket, he angrily had Liu Tun executed.